-Common complaints about low-flow toilets include noise and flushing or water pressure issues.
+Common complaints about these toilets include noise and flushing or water pressure issues.

-- Low-flow toilets that rely on a pressure-assisted system make a distinctive "whooshing" sound that tends to be louder than a regular toilet flush.
+- They rely on a pressure-assisted system that makes a distinctive "whooshing" sound which tends to be louder than a regular toilet flush.

-- Low-flow toilets that do not operate properly may not force waste far enough down the drain, which can lead to clogs and other plumbing system issues.
+- If they do not operate properly, they may not force waste far enough down the drain, which can lead to clogs and other plumbing system issues.